 The fantastic food market of Santa Catalina

-If you prefer you can head straight to Mercat de Santa Catalina to start your day.
-A foodie’s paradise, it is the oldest and one of the best food markets in Palma and just a 20 minute walk from the marina.
+If you prefer, head straight to Mercat de Santa Catalina to start your day.
+A foodie’s paradise, it is the oldest and one of the best food markets in Palma and is just a 20-minute walk from the marina.
 Here you are right on the edge of the Old Town in the charming neighborhood of Santa Catalina.

-Specializing in fish, cheeses, fruit and vegetables, you can even try and buy local olive oils, fresh almonds and wines.
+Specializing in fish, cheeses, fruit, and vegetables, you can buy local olive oils, fresh almonds, and wines.
 The market is open Monday through Saturday from 7 am until 4 pm.
 Order fresh tapas and a glass of local wine and sit in the sun if you are there around lunchtime.

 Visit the workshops of Joan Miró, a portrait of life and art

-Whilst in Palma, you don’t want to miss a visit to the beautiful home, gardens and workshops of the famous Catalan painter Joan Miró.
+While in Palma, you don’t want to miss a visit to the beautiful home, gardens, and workshops of the famous Catalan painter Joan Miró.
 Check out the website for opening hours.
-There is a cafe in the gardens and a great little gift shop too.
+There is a cafe in the gardens and a great little gift shop.

 Palma Beach Life

 Time for the beach?
 You are spoilt for choice.
-Local buses are very good and cheap in the city.
+Local buses are cheap in the city.
 Cala Major is one of the most popular.
-It’s a wide sandy beaches but too far to walk from the center.
+It’s a wide sandy beach but too far to walk from the center.
 The number 4 bus goes there from the marina.
-Otherwise hop into a cab for the 10 minute drive.
+Otherwise, hop into a cab for the 10-minute drive.

 Playa de Palma is the closest beach to the city.
-It’s a long sandy beach with great restaurants and numerous water sports available.
+It’s a long sandy beach with great restaurants and numerous water sports.
 The beach is located 5km east of Palma.
 Get there using the bus stop opposite the cathedral at Plaça de la Reina and hop onto bus number 15.
-Alternatively take a taxi from your hotel or rent bicycles and cycle the coastline to get there.
+Alternatively, take a taxi from your hotel or rent bicycles and cycle the coastline to get there.

-A favorite family beach spot close to Palma is actually just a little further afield, at Santa Ponsa.
-Located about 25 minutes by taxi from Palma, there you’ll find a really great beach, in a busy town with lots of choices for eating out and relaxing.
+Santa Ponsa, a favorite family beach spot close to Palma, is a little further afield.
+Located about 25 minutes by taxi from Palma, you’ll find a great beach in a busy town with many choices for eating out and relaxing.
 And it’s an ideal spot for families with children and the chance to explore another part of the coast.

 Day 3 – Best day trips from Palma

-If you have time we strongly recommend that you use one of your pre- (or post) cruise days in Palma to see some more of the island of Mallorca.
+If you have time, we recommend using one of your pre- (or post) cruise days in Palma to see more of Mallorca Island.
 Our top choices for a day trip from Palma are:

 - Port d’Alcúdia and Drach Caves